odea-project/qAlgorithms/report/report.md

 Performance is roughly equal to the Julia script, while more detailed and easier to access information over the entire process is provided.

+During development, it was observed that using long doubles when calculating the DQS has an effect up to the fifth digit.
+Since this change did not effect the obtained results by any metric, it was reverted for an increase in performance.

 ### Test Criteria for Bin Correctness
 Not all bins conform to a set of "ideal" parameters.
 These parameters are defined such that a bin that adheres to all of them is as close